daman1199/Cloudofthoughts/insights/01-ai-adoption-in-org/README.md

   - foundry
   - genai
   - adoption
+  - blog
 status: published
 type: insight
 date: 2025-12-11
-summary: "Lessons from deploying a RAG-based AI assistant in a financial institution."
+summary: Lessons from deploying a RAG-based AI assistant in a financial institution.
 ---

 *Reflections on deploying an internal AI solution in a financial institution.*